anvetsu/reo/docs/sample/pack.md

 The `pack` function works as follows:

-It extracts a "weight" from each item in a list and moves that item to another list until a maximum weight is achieved.
-This new list along with the rest of the original list is returned as a pair.
+It extracts a "weight" from each item in a sequence and moves that item to another sequence until a maximum weight is achieved.
+This new sequence along with the rest of the original sequence is returned as a pair.

 An example of using `pack`: